ethandmd/bootrs/README.md

 to implement both in order to run on platforms that don't support PVH Boot.

-Note: I didn't end up installing and configuring Xen on a baremetal x86 machine to test with, instead I opted to test with [Cloud-Hypervisor](https://github.com/cloud-hypervisor/cloud-hypervisor) since it support PVH Boot instead of Direct Linux Boot and some of its primary contributors are former
+Note: I didn't end up installing and configuring Xen on a baremetal x86 machine to test with, instead I opted to test with [Cloud-Hypervisor](https://github.com/cloud-hypervisor/cloud-hypervisor) since it supports PVH Boot.
-Xen contributors!

 ## Bootable Kernel Image